 There are a variety of horse racing tracks and competitions, all with jockeys and horses that are specialized for that particular event.

+To begin with the most popular and the most common, as its name indicates flat-racing takes place on even terrain.
 Due to the lack of hurdles or obstacles on the track, the horses are able to go at their highest speed: Galloping.

-Good Example: The Kentucky Derby
+Best Example: The Kentucky Derby